Metals · 2024

 +Is there Zinc in Brownsville, TX tap water?

-Yes — Brownsville, TX's 2024 Consumer Confidence Report lists Zinc at 0.0073 mg/L. Brownsville, TX's 2024 Zinc measurement is below the federal limit of 5 (MCL).
+Yes — Brownsville, TX's 2024 Consumer Confidence Report lists Zinc at 0.0073 mg/L. Brownsville, TX's 2024 report shows Zinc detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Zinc in drinking water?